-Digital products can offer something that physical products usually cannot: tiered pricing options.
+Digital products can offer something that physical products usually cannot: tiered saas pricing options.

 Why target one market with one price point when you can target three with minimal extra work?
 Tiered pricing is a great strategy used to sell many digital products — especially software.

 Usually, a base model will offer the basics of a program — enough to be useful without giving everything away.
 These can be limited features, a restricted number of accounts, or some other requirements.